Exotic pets on the loose - BC SPCA

 Exotic pets can damage ecosystems

-Not all exotic pets meet such a tragic end when they’re released.
+Not all exotic pets meet such a tragic end when they’re released or escape.
 Some manage to survive — and even thrive.
 The problem then becomes the damage they can cause to the environment.

 Throughout British Columbia, there are lakes filled with former pet goldfish.
 Able to survive and reproduce, they are wreaking havoc on local waterways, where they outcompete and prey on native fish species.
 They also disturb the sediment as they feed, which increases the cloudiness of the water and affects the growth of aquatic plants.

 1. Think carefully before you get any pet, but especially an exotic animal.
-The trade — both legal and illegal — in exotic pets has many hidden animal welfare problems.
+The trade in exotic pets, both legal and illegal, has many hidden animal welfare problems.

 2. If you have an exotic animal already, strive to provide your pet with the Five Freedoms.
-House them in the largest possible habitat, find an experienced exotics veterinarian and seek out expert advice on enrichment.
+Question care recommendations based on long-standing beliefs without evidence to back them up.
+Instead, house your pet in the largest possible habitat, find an experienced exotics veterinarian and seek out expert advice on enrichment.

 3. While the provincial government has banned large exotics such as tigers, alligators and venomous snakes, ownership of many of the smaller exotic pets is still permitted.
-Ask your local government for updated municipal bylaws to protect these animals.
+Ask your local government for updated municipal bylaws to protect these animals — preferably ones based on ‘positive’ lists.

 WildSense newsletter